symfony/symfony-docs/components/property_info.rst

 to determine if it's accessible.

-This is based on how :doc:`PropertyAccess </components/property_access>` works, so it even looks for in adder/remover methods and can transform between singular and plural property names::
+This is based on how :doc:`PropertyAccess </components/property_access>` works, so it even looks for adder/remover methods and can transform between singular and plural property names::

     class SomeClass